-- admission to ASU (note that application and admission to ASU is separate from application and admission to the upper-division program); - completion of lower-division requirements (a minimum of 63 semester hours) or equivalents as approved by a college academic advisor and the faculty of the school; - a minimum university cumulative GPA of 3.00 as well as a 3.00 GPA based only on the required lowerdivision courses or equivalents; and - 4. submission of a portfolio (for detailed information about this requirement, see page 166).
+- admission to ASU (note that application and admission to ASU are separate from application and admission to the upper-division program); - completion of lower-division requirements (a minimum of 62 semester hours) or equivalents as approved by a college academic advisor and the faculty of the school; - a minimum university cumulative GPA of 3.00 as well as a 3.00 GPA based only on the required lowerdivision courses or equivalents; and

+4. submission of a portfolio (for detailed information about this requirement, see "Portfolio Format Requirements" below).